erikbos/gatekeeper/docs/envoyauth.md

 Envoyauth has a built in-memory cache for retrieved entities from Cassandra.
 This will prevent doing Cassandra queries for entities that has already been retrieved earlier to speed up authentication requests.

+### Logfiles

+Envoyauth writes multiple logfiles, one for each function of envoyauth.
+All are written as structured JSON, filename rotation schedule can be set via configuration file.
+The three logfiles are:

+1. `logging.filename` as log for application messages
+2. `webadmin.logging.filename` as access log for REST API calls
+3. `oauth2.logging.filename` as access log OAuth2 token calls

 ### Envoyauth configuration file

 The supported fields are: